Side Effects of Cannabis Abuse

 - Contingency management: This therapeutic method focuses on the regular monitoring of patients and their behaviours.
 It seeks to manage addiction by providing rewards for ‘good behaviour’ and a possible withdrawal of these rewards when the patients refuse to put in the effort.

 - Motivational enhancement therapy: This usually involves one-on-one therapy or group therapy directed at encouraging an ‘Internally motivated change.’
 This also helps patients get through withdrawal symptoms, possible triggers, and fears from within.
 It’s a very therapeutic and self-motivated approach to overcoming addiction.

-- Post-therapy care: The first few days after checking out of a cannabis rehab centre could feel both daunting and exhilarating.
+- Post-therapy care: The first few days after checking out of a cannabis rehab hospital could feel both daunting and exhilarating.
 Post-therapy care, or more commonly known as aftercare services include professional support groups and regular appointments directed at helping every patient stay sober, long after their initial treatment.

 Why Use Nova Recovery?

 If you have noticed any of the short term or long term side effects when on the drug, then you have come to right place.
 At Nova Recovery, our vision is to provide the most comfortable, warm, home away from home experience while employing effective treatment measures like detoxification, therapy sessions, and post-therapy programmes to help every individual reach a successful recovery.

 We also believe that anyone can get through the recovery process and get their vibrant, hopeful, addiction-free life back.
 Whether you have an alcohol or drug problem, the treatment at our specialist rehab hospital covers a broad scope of addiction treatments that are tested-and-true.

 We have successfully provided various treatment programmes and services that help people with addiction.
 The help we provide is empathic and is managed by well-trained staff with considerable experience ready to attend to you, answer questions, and carry out an assessment as well.